Quantification

 • Low energies (<150 eV) – It may be difficult to extract a signal because of other low-loss features (e.g., plasmons) overlapping with the edge

-• High energies (≥2000 eV) – Edges tend to be noisier, but maybe easier to remove background from
+• High energies (≥2000 eV) – Edges tend to be noisier, but may be easier to remove background from

 • What is the accuracy of the edge?